MarkM-dev/Previews-client/readme.md

     - Clicking it will toggle browser fullscreen (like F11), theater mode and chat.
     - You can exit the mode by clicking the button again or double-tapping ESC.
     - When exiting the mode, your chat will go back to what it was before you entered 'fullscreen with chat' (unless you closed chat while in mode - then it will remain closed).
       <br/><br/>

+* **Picture In Picture**
+    - The button will show next to the 'theater mode' button in the player controls.
+    - Clicking it will start chrome's Picture In Picture for the current stream.
+      <br/><br/>